One of our readers recently asked,

 “Please write about RV campgrounds that have sites in a non-smoking section of the campground, for those of us who are allergic to or upset by cigarette smoke.
 We are allergic, and our RV traveling has become limited by all the smokers around our RV site in campgrounds.” – Joan F.

 Smoking in campgrounds has been a widely debated topic for years.
 Although there are not many campgrounds with smoking bans, some RV parks and resorts have stricter non-smoking policies.
-It’s always a good idea to check each park’s official website and Campground Reviews before visiting to learn more about their specific rules and regulations.
+It’s always a good idea to check each park’s official website and RV LIFE Campgrounds before visiting to learn more about their specific rules and regulations.
 These are some of the non-smoking campgrounds and RV parks where visitors cannot light up anywhere on the property.